PierrickMartos/MomentLoop/poc/unlock-device-push-notif/README.md

    }
    ```

+### Notifications Not Waking the Device

+If notifications are received but not waking the device:

+1. **Check device settings**:
+   - Disable battery optimization for the app
+   - Make sure the app is not restricted in the background
+   - Check if Do Not Disturb mode is enabled

+2. **Verify app permissions**:
+   - Make sure the app has notification permissions
+   - For Android, ensure the app has the WAKE_LOCK permission

+3. **Test with different notification settings**:
+   - Try increasing the priority
+   - Add sound and vibration
+   - Use full-screen intents (Android)

+4. **Device manufacturer restrictions**:
+   - Some device manufacturers (especially Chinese brands like Xiaomi, Huawei, etc.) have aggressive battery optimization that can prevent notifications from waking the device
+   - Check manufacturer-specific settings for allowing apps to wake the device

 ## Limitations

 - iOS has stricter limitations on background processes and may not allow automatic unlocking
 - Android may allow waking the screen but cannot bypass security measures
 - The effectiveness depends on the device's OS version and manufacturer customizations
 - Background tasks have limitations in frequency and duration imposed by the operating system
+- Some device manufacturers implement custom battery optimization that can prevent notifications from waking the device

 ## For Production Use